kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+## Day 86: May 26, 2020

+**Today's Progress**: I got back to my Angular course.
+I also worked on the LibSys project.
+I added some icons and removed the dynamic column from the generic table for now.

+**Thoughts**: I would love to create more scripts and write a bit more.
+I want to start writing tutorials or something I see myself working on youtube or doing some technical writing in the future.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/3a2582003305ad1237930bc35d33543184f8fccb)

+---

 ## Day 85: May 25, 2020

 **Today's Progress**: I worked on the LibSys project.
 I worked on making the data-table component as generic as possible and also started working on a dynamic table column but it is still buggy.